 I’ve even had them turn me and my buyer client away, even though we had an appointment, when we were at the front door to see the home.

 Here’s how scheduling homes for showings works.
-My buyer client and I identify 5 or 6 home to go see, hopefully two or three days in advance, then I look up the showing instructions for each house and begin scheduling them.
+My buyer client and I identify 5 or 6 homes to go see, hopefully two or three days in advance, then I look up the showing instructions for each house and begin scheduling them at my leisure.

-Ok, that’s rarely true, usually it goes more like this: the prospective buyer calls me the day before, and I am expected to get them into the houses they want to see the next day.
+Ok, that’s rarely true, usually it goes more like this: the prospective buyer calls me the day before, or maybe even the night before, and I am expected to get them into the houses they want to see the next day no matter what.
 If we’re going out the next morning and they don’t call me until late in the afternoon, guess what?
 There’s not time for 24 hour notice.
 So in most cases I can’t even show them the house with the tenant if I wanted to.

 I’ll explain why we can’t see that house and they have two options-let me know further in advance next time, or push the tenant occupied home down to the end of the list just in case they can’t find anything else.